 Some people say it's because the government, including Dr. Fauci, allowed them to buy up millions, hundreds of millions of doses, and they have to use those up to feel like they got their money's worth out of them before they would allow adaptation of a new virus vaccine.

-But you know, we get new flu vaccines every year.
+But, you know, we get new flu vaccines every year.

-By the way, and and and he barely mentions, you know, monoclonal antibodies, and people that I know that have gotten them immediately after diagnosis have done extraordinarily well.
+And people that I know that have gotten them immediately after diagnosis have done extraordinarily well.

 We never hear anything about it.